JavierPadronGarcia/MetaHospitalFP/README.md

 ## Organization

-I have organized my work following the Scrum methodology, breaking down tasks into the smallest possible issues to maintain a high level of organization.
+We have organized my work following the Scrum methodology, breaking down tasks into the smallest possible issues to maintain a high level of organization.
 This approach enables me to track and understand my weekly progress effectively.

 ## Technology Stack: